wingersonMJ/batch_randomization/README.md

 sns.stripplot(x='Processor', y='Z-score', data=data)
 ```

-## Checking the number of freeze/thaw cycles
+## Verify the number of freeze/thaw cycles
 Each freeze/thaw cycle has a risk of damaging the cell membrane.
-Damaged cell membranes can affect the stability of measurements, particularly because it can  artifically increase the degree of oxidative stress. >3 cycles could be concerning.
+Damaged cell membranes can affect the stability of measurements, particularly as it can artificially elevate oxidative stress markers. >3 cycles could be concerning.
 Check with the team in charge of long-term sample storage for the number of freeze/thaw cycles.

 ---